gbdrummer/symbiocss/How to Structure CSS Documents.md

 ```

-This is a basic mobile-first approach, we specify default rules for the component at small screen sizes, then use a media query to add overrides for larger screen sizes.
+This is a basic mobile-first approach; we specify default rules for the component at small screen sizes, then use a media query to add overrides for larger screen sizes.

 Let's add a hover state to the button: